-This post shows an example for a layered game architecture as being developed for the game Diabolus Ex Machina (abbreviated as DEM).
+This post shows an example for a layered game architecture as being developed for the game Biodrone Battle (abbreviated as BDB).

 The most important requirements are